top of page

 Q3.
 Are there height and weight restrictions for Student Pilots or Passengers?

 Doug.
-Student Pilots must weigh at least 55kg, I'm 6ft, and find there is an art to getting in and out of the Thruster, it's not always pretty, but one does try to retain a degree of professionalism all the same.
+To fly Solo, a Student Pilot must weigh at least 55kg, (we can add ballast), and a maximum of 90kg with the Thruster T600, and 100kg with Ikarus C42.
+I'm 6ft, and find there is an art to getting in and out of the Thruster, it's not always pretty, but one does try to retain a degree of professionalism all the same.
 The Thruster is less comfortable than the C42, but then we didn't get to where we are today by being comfortable.
 There are no official lower limits for height or weight for passengers, but they must be large enough to be securely strapped in safely.

 Q4.
 What are the Medical requirements to Pilot a Microlight?